-- Refers to systems thinking, biophilia, cognition and perception, social interactions, and contextualizing human experience and behavior in environments. - Examples could include both qualitative and quantitative data, such as precedent studies, case studies, surveys, observations, peer-reviewed literature, and focus groups. - Refers broadly to "the design of products and environments to be useable by all people to the greatest extent possible, without the need for adaptation or specialized design."
+- Refers to systems thinking, biophilia, cognition and perception, social interactions, cognition and perception, inclusivity, diverse populations, and contextualizing human experience and behavior in environments. - Technological environments could include smart homes and interior environments, awareness of and response to technology, and the way in which users interface with various platforms.
+Wellbeing could include physical and emotional wellbeing and physical and psychological security. - Examples could include both qualitative and quantitative data, such as precedent studies, case studies, surveys, observations, peer-reviewed literature, and focus groups. - Universal design Rrefers broadly to "the design of products and environments to be useable by all people to the greatest extent possible, without the need for adaptation or specialized design."
 Quote attributed to Ron Mace, excerpted from North Carolina State University Center for Universal Design website.
 ADA and similar Canadian regulations are addressed in Standard 16.
+Inclusive design refers broadly to current social-political issues related to inclusion and considers the full range of human diversity with respect to ability, language, culture, gender, age, and other forms of human difference.
+Design for inclusion includes a range of solutions in the built environment versus one design solution that universally accommodates multiple users.
+Examples could include gender neutral restrooms, non-gendered iconography and signage, cultural appropriation, etc.